ericsonga/APCSAReview/_sources/Unit7-ArrayList/topic-7-6-sorting.rst

 The insertion sort that you need to know for the exam starts at index 1 and inserts the value at index 1 into its correct place in the already sorted part (the part to the left of the current index).
 It moves any value larger than the value stored in temp to the right until it either finds the appropriate place to put temp or gets to the front of the array.

+Here is a folk dance video that shows the insertion sort process.

 .. youtube:: ROalU379l3U
+    :align: center

+And a short video that describes how insertion sort works.

+.. youtube:: JU767SDMDvA
     :align: center

 To identify an insertion sort look for the following: